 Strauss, A.T., Hite, J.L., Civitello, D.J., Shocket, M.S., Cáceres, C.E., and S.R.
 Hall.
 Genotypic covariation in mechanistic, non-nonlinear components of parasite transmission.
 In revision.

-Orlando, P.A., Hite.
-J.L., and Spencer R. Hall.
+Hite.
+J.L., Orlando, P.A., S. R. Hall, and A. M. deRoos.
 Parasites drive complex population cycles: linking epidemiology and physiologically- structured populations.
-In revision.
+In prep.

 Orlando, P.A., and J.L.
 Hite.
 Stage structure increases opportunities for fluctuation-dependent coexistence.
-In revision.
+In prep.